tarekziade/blog/entries/decentralization.rst

 Tristan Nitot, who came by during the meeting, has sparkled this discussion and is planning to organize recurrent meetings on the topic at the Paris community space
 - helped by Claire and Axel.
-They are also zillions of other cool stuff happening at the Paris this summer.
+They are also zillions of other cool stuff happening at the Paris space this summer.
 Like, several meetings per week.
 I'll try to update this blog post whenever I find a good link to the events list.